-This might include asking about your family history of high blood pressure, and heart disease and other endocrine conditions such as diabetes.
+This might include asking about your family history of high blood pressure, and heart disease, and other endocrine conditions such as diabetes.

 Although most cases of acromegaly are not hereditary, you may also be asked about your family’s medical history, such as if there is a family history of heart disease or diabetes, as this could impact your overall health as well.

-Routine things that would be checked include your height, weight, your blood pressure and heart rate.
+Routine things that would be checked include your height, weight, your blood pressure, and heart rate.

-If you have noticed the start of any physical changes that you suspect might be due to acromegaly, such as heavy or prominent facial features or changes in the size of your feet or hands, it might help your doctor if you take along a series of photographs of yourself over the years to your appointment to show for comparison.
+If you have noticed the start of any physical changes that you suspect might be due to acromegaly, such as heavy or prominent facial features or changes in the size of your feet or hands, it might help your healthcare professional if you take along a series of photographs of yourself over the years to your appointment to show for comparison.

 Learn about acromegaly including what causes this slowly evolving condition, and the early signs and symptomsLearn about acromegaly

 Read and hear answers to some common questions that patients with acromegaly have askedView FAQs